NIKIFORUK art

 I’m never entirely certain how a piece begins.
 Sometimes it starts as a quick sketch—an unguarded arrangement of lines and shapes that emerges when instinct takes the lead.
 At other times, the work arrives as a more complete vision, waiting to be uncovered through gradual refinement.
 What remains consistent is a movement between intuition and structure, allowing form to evolve rather than be imposed.

-These early ideas are translated into a digital framework, where primary curves and relationships are clarified and adjusted.
-More intricate elements are developed and positioned to establish rhythm and balance within the composition.
-From there, the work shifts into three-dimensional construction, as individual components are designed to integrate seamlessly into the overall structure.
+These early ideas are translated into a digital framework, where primary curves, angles, and spatial relationships are clarified and adjusted.
+More intricate elements are then developed and positioned to establish rhythm, balance, and internal tension within the composition.
+From there, the work begins to shift into three-dimensional construction, as individual components are designed to integrate into the overall structure with precision while still leaving room for irregularity, interruption, and subtle deviation.

-Larger forms are fabricated and assembled as a physical foundation, while finer elements are built, layered, and embedded to introduce complexity and variation.
-Surfaces are shaped, carved, and prepared through a process of sanding, coating, and selective texturing, allowing subtle irregularities to remain visible as part of the work’s character.
+Larger forms are fabricated and assembled as a physical foundation, while finer elements are built, layered, and embedded to introduce complexity, depth, and variation.
+Depending on the piece, this can involve 3D-printed components, carved or shaped elements, and relief structures that move the work further from image and closer to object.
+Surfaces are then shaped, carved, coated, and prepared through repeated sanding, layering, and selective texturing, allowing subtle imperfections and traces of process to remain visible as part of the work’s character.

-In the final stages, layers of pigment, washes, and gentle abrasion reveal edges and depth.
-Accents of resin and surface treatments are introduced sparingly, drawing attention to specific passages within the composition.
-Through this sequence of building and refinement, each piece settles into a state of tension between control and release, order and unpredictability.
+In the final stages, layers of pigment, washes, and gentle abrasion reveal edges, depth, and shifts in the surface.
+Resin and other surface treatments are introduced selectively, drawing attention to particular passages within the composition and heightening the relationship between matte and gloss, concealment and exposure.
+Through this sequence of building, disruption, and refinement, each piece settles into a state of tension between control and release, order and unpredictability—between the clarity of constructed form and the instability that gives it life.

 classical training